 A multi-trunked shrub or small tree.

-Up to 40 productive years, but decline in productivity after 15-20 years is common.
+Up to 40 productive years, but a decline in productivity after 15-20 years is common.

 Typically 7-10' high and wide but may attain 20' in its native environment.

 Five pink to red, paddle-shaped petals.